 4. Prescription Drug Coverage

-If you currently take prescribed medicines, this is extremely important.
-You need to check to ensure that the health insurance that you’re purchasing actually covers the drugs that you’ve been prescribed AND understand what your co-pay portion will be.
+If you currently take prescribed medicines, this is an extremely important thing to look for when buying health insurance.
+You need to check to ensure that the health insurance that you’re purchasing actually covers the drugs that you’ve been prescribed.
+You should also understand what your co-pay portion will be.

 This can be a little difficult, as every health insurance company will have a different ‘formulary’ showing what’s prescribed, what the cost is, and how much of the cost they cover.

-In addition, there might be other requirements to getting your drug covered.
+In addition, there might be other requirements to getting your prescriptions covered.
 For example, some insurance companies will only cover generic drugs instead of brand name drugs.
-This isn’t necessarily a bad thing – as many generics are exactly the same as brand name drugs at a lower cost.
-However, if you’ve tried a generic already and it hasn’t worked as well as a brand name drug – you’ll want to make sure that your insurance company will cover the brand name drug.
+This isn’t necessarily a bad thing, as many generics are exactly the same as brand name drugs at a lower cost.
+However, if you’ve tried a generic already and it hasn’t worked as well as a brand name drug, you’ll want to make sure that your insurance company will cover the brand name drug.

 This money can only be spent on approved healthcare purchases – but this can range from doctor’s visits and hospital bills to things like contact lense solution.